 Serious injuries and healthcare conditions occur all the time.
-Not only are these difficult to plan for, but they can also be devastatingly expensive to fix.
+Not only are these difficult (if not impossible) to plan for, but they can also be devastatingly expensive to fix.

 Coverage for regular expenses

-You should expect quite a few expenses in the first year of pet ownership.
-You’ll need to fork out cash for things like micro-chipping, vaccinations, and perhaps even behavioural training.
-Low-level pet insurance may not necessarily cover these costs, but a comprehensive policy might (albeit, only a portion of it).
+You should expect quite a few expenses in the first year of pet ownership, as you may need to fork out for things like microchipping, vaccinations, and perhaps even behavioural training.
+A basic pet insurance policy may not necessarily cover these costs, but a comprehensive policy might (albeit not the total expenses).

 Look out for hidden costs, restrictions and exclusions

-Many Australians struggle with the finer details of insurance policies, which can be dangerous if misunderstood.
+Many Australians struggle with the finer details of insurance policies, which can leave you underinsured, needing to pay more than expected when making a claim, or simply paying too much for cover you don’t need.
 Before you sign on the dotted line (so to speak), ask yourself the following questions:

-- What is the excess or co-payment I’ll pay each time I claim on my policy?
-An excess is a payment you make to the insurer every time you make a claim, while the co-payment is the cost left over after the claim is paid.
-Raising the cost of these will lower your monthly premiums while removing or lowering them will result in a more expensive premium.
+- What excess or co-payment will I pay each time I claim on my policy?
+An excess is a payment you make to the insurer every time you make a claim, while the co-payment is an additional payment towards the vet’s bill after your benefit percentage is applied.
+Increasing the policy excess or lowering the benefit percentage will lower your monthly premiums.
 Whatever you decide, make sure it’s an amount you’re comfortable paying.

 - How much will the cost of my policy go up by each year?
-Your pet insurance policy is automatically renewed each year.
-In order to better reflect your pet’s likelihood of needing to claim (as they age), your policy is likely to become more expensive as the years go by.
+Most insurers will allow you to renew your pet insurance policy each year, some may even automatically renew it for you.
+To better reflect your pet’s likelihood of needing to claim (as they age) and advancements in veterinary care, your policy is likely to become more expensive as the years go by.

 - Are there any exclusions I need to be aware of?
-There are certain services you won’t be able to make a claim for at all, like dental treatment.
+There are certain services you won’t be able to make a claim for at all, like dental and elective treatments.
 Also, any pre-existing conditions will be excluded.
-A full list of these will be outlined in your Product Disclosure Statement.
+Your Product Disclosure Statement (PDS) will outline the full list of these.

-Now that you’re armed with the right information, it’s time to find the right cover!
-The best advice we can give you is to find a policy with an affordable premium (there’s plenty to choose between), and lets you claim back the greatest amount possible following your pet’s treatment.
+Now that you’re armed with the right information, it’s time to look for the right cover!
+The best starting point we can give you is to consider polices with an affordable premium (there’s plenty to choose from) and that lets you claim back a higher percentage of your pet’s treatment.